WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. phrase: in deference to - out of respect for; in consideration of. 出于尊重；考虑到。

+- defy

+  1. verb: openly resist or refuse to obey.

+     _"a woman who defies convention"_

+     - (of a thing) make (an action or quality) almost impossible.

+       _"his actions defy belief"_

+     - appear to be challenging (someone) to do or prove something.

+       _"he glowered at her, defying her to mock him"_

+     - (ARCHAIC) challenge to combat.

+       _"go now, defy him to the combat"_

+  2. phrase: defy description - be so unusual or remarkable as to be impossible to describe.

+     _"the sheer scale of the Requiem defies description"_

 - deliberate

   1. adjective: done consciously and intentionally. 有意识并有目的地做的。